manassantra/CRUD-APP/README.md

 # CurdApp
-Angular App with MongoDB Connection to start this application, following steps should follow : step 1 : clone git repo step 2 : install @angular/cli step 3 : download and install mongoDB , then set env. path variable in your system. step 4 : install nodemon
+Angular App with MongoDB Connection
+<br> to start this application, following steps should follow :
+<br> step 1 : clone git repo
+step 2 : install @angular/cli
+step 3 : download and install mongoDB , then set env. path variable in your system. step 4 : install nodemon